 As benefactors of Justice & Mercy, and specifically its Matthew 25 mission, I want you to know that your Christian love and generosity allows us to not only continue our ministry but also to expand it exponentially, reaching out to still more and more inmates and their families who would otherwise have no voice or advocate for them in the legal and penal arena.

 I thank each of you who have already opened your hearts to Justice & Mercy’s Matthew 25 ministry and ask that you prayerfully consider to continue your generous support.
-And I ask each and every other of you who have not yet made that commitment to prayerfully reflect on doing so.
+And I ask each of you who have not yet made that commitment to prayerfully reflect on doing so.
 Your support is the only means by which Matthew 25 can continue its ministry to those who are indeed the least among us.

 The face of our Lord and Savior, Jesus Christ, is found on the visage of each inmate.
 Do we look away and go on with our personal lives completely ignoring Christ’s admonition to truly see Him on the faces of our fellow human beings or do we seek to die to ourselves in service to Him and our brothers and sisters so less fortunate?
-The question is profound but not difficult to answer.
+The question is profound, but not difficult to answer.
 We are called to action to love one another and to serve Christ Jesus.
 By supporting Matthew 25’s ministry we can do no other.

 Thank you for your support, and God bless you and your families.